NixOS/nix.dev/source/tutorials/nix-language.md

   version = "2.12";

   src = builtins.fetchTarball {
-    url = "mirror://gnu/hello/hello-${version}.tar.gz";
+    url = "mirror://gnu/${pname}/${pname}-${version}.tar.gz";
     sha256 = "1ayhp9v4m4rdhjmnl2bq3cibrbqqkgjbl3s7yk2nhlh8vj3ay16g";
   };

   meta = with lib; {
     license = licenses.gpl3Plus;
   };

 }
 ```

+This example is a (simplified) package declaration from `nixpkgs`.

 Explanation:

-This expression is a function that takes an attribute set which must have exactly the attributes `lib` and `stdenv`.
+- This expression is a function that takes an attribute set which must have exactly the attributes `lib` and `stdenv`.
-It returns the result of evaluating the function `mkDerivaion`, which is an attribute of `stdenv`, applied to a recursive set.
+- It returns the result of evaluating the function `mkDerivaion`, which is an attribute of `stdenv`, applied to a recursive set.
-The recursive set passed to `mkDerivation` uses its own `version` attribute in the argument to the built-in function `fetchTarball`.
+- The recursive set passed to `mkDerivation` uses its own `pname` and `version` attributes in the argument to the built-in function `fetchTarball`.
-The `meta` attribute is itself an attribute set, where the `license` attribute has the value that was assigned to the nested attribute `lib.licenses.gpl3Plus`.
+- The `meta` attribute is itself an attribute set, where the `license` attribute has the value that was assigned to the nested attribute `lib.licenses.gpl3Plus`.

-(This example is a (simplified) package declaration from `nixpkgs`.)